nurdanoktan/Antwerp-Airbnb-2023-Excel-Tableau-Project/README.md

 ## Data Preparation

-- The `airbnb_antwerp_2023_dataset` Excel file includes the dataset with listings and calendar tables.
+- The `airbnb_antwerp_2023_dataset.zip` file includes the dataset with listings and calendar tables.
 - Joined two essential tables, namely `listings` and `calendar`, to enrich the dataset for more comprehensive analysis.
 This data preparation step enabled me to perform better analytics and generate the visualizations you'll find in the dashboard.

 ### Interactive Exploration